§ 7B-901. Initial dispositional hearing.

 f.
 Any other act, practice, or conduct that increased the enormity or added to the injurious consequences of the abuse or neglect.

-(2) A court of competent jurisdiction terminates or has terminated involuntarily the parental rights of the parent to another child of the parent.
+(2) A court of competent jurisdiction has terminated involuntarily the parental rights of the parent to another child of the parent.

 (3) A court of competent jurisdiction determines or has determined that (i) the parent has committed murder or voluntary manslaughter of another child of the parent; (ii) has aided, abetted, attempted, conspired, or solicited to commit murder or voluntary manslaughter of the child or another child of the parent; (iii) has committed a felony assault resulting in serious bodily injury to the child or another child of the parent; (iv) has committed sexual abuse against the child or another child of the parent; or (v) has been required to register as a sex offender on any government-administered registry.